aistabci/abci-docs/en/docs/faq.md

 * If you have a program that writes to the files in **Old Area**, please modify the program so that it writes into the **New Area** by Aug 11.
 * If there are unnecessary files in the **Old Area**, please delete them by Aug 11.
 It doesn't matter as much as possible.

-#### Access rights for each directory in the group area during data migration
+#### Access Rights for Each Directory in the Group Area during Data Migration

 * For **Old Areas** before Aug 10, 2021